apiaryio/apiaryio.github.com/_posts/2013-07-22-HTTP-Morning-Coffee-Episode-1.md

 published: YES
 ---

 _This post is part of our new series Morning Coffee where people behind Apiary briefly discuss their thoughts on everything API.
-This time, it's [@ntmlk](https://twitter.com/ntmlk) and [@zdne](https://twitter.com/zdne), high on morning coffee:_
+This time, it is [@ntmlk](https://twitter.com/ntmlk) and [@zdne](https://twitter.com/zdne), high on a morning coffee:_

 ## Discussion
 + Discussing **NodeUp** podcast [episode forty four](http://nodeup.com/fortyfour)